bluesillybeard/Pinc2/readme.md

     - And in fact, with some new things that the original prototype-like thing did not have

 ## Absolutely Important TODOs for before the library goes anywhere
-- Make sure all functions that take pinc_window_backend or pinc_graphics_backend can take 'any' to reference the default one.
+- Make sure all functions that take pinc_window_backend or pinc_graphics_api can take 'any' to reference the default one.
 - add platform implementation for Windows
 - Add state validation to all functions